linux-can/socketcand/doc/protocol.md

 Socketcand protocol
 ===================

 The socketcand provides a network interface to a number of CAN busses on the host.
 It can be controlled over a single TCP socket and supports transmission and reception of CAN frames.
-The used protocol is ASCII based and has some states in which different commandy may be used.
+The used protocol is ASCII based and has some states in which different commands may be used.

 ## Mode NO_BUS ##
 After connecting to the socket the client is greeted with '< hi >'.
 The open command is used to select one of the CAN busses that were announced in the broadcast beacon.
 The syntax is '<open canbus>', e.g.